lh3/minisplice/README.md

 **Why:** protein-to-genome aligners like miniprot and GeneWise are effectively gene-finders that trace open-reading frames and model splice signals.
 For distant homologs, the splice model plays an important role in resolving alignment around splice junctions.
-Miniprot uses a simplistic model with 4--5 parameters based on human data.
-While this model is reasonably generic and robust in practice, it losses power in comparison to more sophisticated solutions such as position weight matrix.
+Miniprot uses a simplistic model with 4-5 parameters based on human data.
+While this model is reasonably robust in practice, it losses power in comparison to more sophisticated solutions such as position weight matrix.

 **How:** minisplice trains a 1D convolutional neural network (1D-CNN) on sequences around annotated and random GT- or -AG sites from the genome,